 Tires.
 I honestly have never thought about them all that much – until a few weeks ago, when I visited the Uvalde Proving Grounds in Texas with Continental Tires.
 I mean, sure.
 When I get new tires, the car drives smoother.
 When I get a balance, things stop wiggling.
 I hate to seem like the stereotypical female, because I really do love cars – but for me, it’s more about the feel of things than the specific technicalities.

-In fact, when Continental asked me to join them, I asked if there would be any stickshift cars.
-I have always driven a stick, except that one time I went bananacrazy and bought an automatic (you know, cell phones, baby, responsibilities) but sold it two years in because I kept trying to shift the damn thing anyway.
+In fact, when Continental invited me to join them, I asked if there would be any stick shift cars.
+I have always driven a stick, except that one time I went banana crazy and bought an automatic (you know, cell phones, a baby, responsibilities) but sold it two years in because I kept trying to shift the damn thing anyway.

 It was wonderful.
 But I also learned a ton.

 Here is the video that Continental shot of me and other friends down at their 5,000 acre facility, which gives you a taste of the amazing things we did.
-And then I will tell you about the things we learned.
+(More photos and video here.)
+Then I will tell you about the things we learned.